sadoha/ArgoCD/README.md

 !!! warning
     The installation manifests include `ClusterRoleBinding` resources that reference `argocd` namespace.
 If you are installing Argo CD into a different namespace then make sure to update the namespace reference.

-!!! tip
-    If you are not interested in UI, SSO, and multi-cluster features, then you can install only the [core](operator-manual/core.md#installing) Argo CD components.

-This default installation will have a self-signed certificate and cannot be accessed without a bit of extra work.
-Do one of:

-* Follow the [instructions to configure a certificate](operator-manual/tls.md) (and ensure that the client OS trusts it).
-* Configure the client OS to trust the self signed certificate.
-* Use the --insecure flag on all Argo CD CLI operations in this guide.

-!!! note
-    Default namespace for `kubectl` config must be set to `argocd`.
-    This is only needed for the following commands since the previous commands have -n argocd already:
-    `kubectl config set-context --current --namespace=argocd`

-Use `argocd login --core` to [configure](./user-guide/commands/argocd_login.md) CLI access and skip steps 3-5.

-!!! note
-    This default installation for Redis is using password authentication.
-The Redis password is stored in Kubernetes secret `argocd-redis` with key `auth` in the namespace where Argo CD is installed.

 ## 2. Download Argo CD CLI